ParadisecPlatform/fastify-tus-s3-platform/README.md

   - [Cleaning up the cache](#cleaning-up-the-cache)
   - [Develop the plugin](#develop-the-plugin)

-This plugins adds support for TUS uploads that are sent directly to S3 as multi part uploads.
+This plugin adds support for TUS uploads that are sent directly to S3 as multi part uploads.

 ## Install